Codecademy/docs/content/go/concepts/generics/generics.md

 ## Benefits of Generics

-- Code Reusability: Generics allows the creation of functions and data structures that can work with multiple types, reducing the need for duplicated code.
+- Code Reusability: Generics allow the creation of functions and data structures that can work with multiple types, reducing the need for duplicated code.
 - Type Safety: Compile-time type checking ensures that generic code is type-safe and minimizes runtime errors.
 - Modularity: Generics promote modular design by enabling the creation of generic components that can be adapted to various contexts.